Avery County, North Carolina: Politics

-Owing to its Appalachian highland location, rural character, and powerful Unionist sympathies from the Civil War (1861–1865), Avery County has continually voted overwhelmingly Republican in Presidential elections, even during the Solid South Democratic era.
+Owing to its Appalachian highland location, rural character, and powerful Unionist sympathies from the Civil War (1861-1865), Avery County has continually voted overwhelmingly Republican in Presidential elections, even during the Solid South Democratic era.
 Since the county's formation in 1911, no Democratic presidential candidate has obtained forty percent of the county's vote, and only Lyndon Johnson in 1964 and Jimmy Carter in 1976 have received so much as thirty percent.
 An illustration of Avery County's rock-ribbed Republicanism can be seen in 1936 when Alf Landon won the county by 55.96 percentage points, making it Landon's fifth-strongest county in the nation despite Landon losing North Carolina to Franklin Roosevelt by 46.80 percent.

-Avery County is part of the 47th NC Senate District in the North Carolina State Senate.
-The senate seat is held by Republican Warren Daniel, a Morganton attorney and former Army officer.
-The county is part of the 85th NC House District in the North Carolina House of Representatives.
-Currently representing the 85th is Josh Dobson, a 1999 graduate of Avery County High School and a resident of neighboring McDowell County, where he previously served as a county commissioner.
-Dobson opted not to seek re-election to run for State Labor Commissioner.
+Avery County is represented in the 47th district of the North Carolina Senate, represented by Republican Ralph Hise, and the 85th district of the North Carolina House of Representatives, represented by Republican Dudley Greene.